trishume/trishume.github.com/index.md

 : An iPad app for personal finance planning.

 [IndexView](/indexView)
-: A web app for visualizing long term stock market data
+: A web app for visualizing long term stock market data.

 [Rate With Science](http://ratewith.science/)
 : A fun web app for path finding the Wikipedia link graph.